MacarocoFonseca/deploy_machine_learning_model/README.md

 ```commandline
 poetry run jupyter notebook
 ```

-7-In your notebook target to your kernel created above 8-To use mlflow ui which opens a new instance running sqlite in our backend.
+7-In your notebook target to your kernel created above <br />
+8-To use mlflow ui which opens a new instance running sqlite in our backend.
 ```commandline
 mlflow ui  --backend-store-uri sqlite:///mlflow.db